dolbyio-samples/media-enhance-toggle-player-web-component/integrating-with-react/README.md

 # Integrate the Media Comparison Component with React

-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### How to Run After Cloning this Repository

-1. Clone the repository for this article and change directory to the web component npm package's directory
+1. Go to the project's root directory and change directory to the web component npm package's directory.

     ```sh
-    $ git clone https://github.com/dolbyio-samples/media-enhance-toggle-player-web-component && cd npm-component
+    $ cd npm-component
     ```

 2. Create a symlink in your global `node_modules` folder